sam1037/Simple-Blog-App/README.md

 ## Overview
-This project for learning full stack development.
+This project is for learning full stack development.

 Start date: 23-04-2025 (WED)